modelflow-ai/modelflow-ai/profile/README.md

 - **Embeddings**: Handles the embeddings for the AI models.
 [More Info](https://github.com/modelflow-ai/embeddings)
 - **Experts**: It provides a set of tools for so called experts comparable to OpenAI GPTs or OpenGPTs.
 [More Info](https://github.com/modelflow-ai/experts)
 - **Fireworks.ai Adapter**: The adapter for integrating LLMs by fireworks.ai.
 [More Info](https://github.com/modelflow-ai/fireworksai-adapter)
+- **Google Gemini Adapter**: The adapter for the Google Gemini API.
+[More Info](https://github.com/modelflow-ai/google-gemini-adapter)
 - **Image**: Handles image requests like generation or edits.
 [More Info](https://github.com/modelflow-ai/image)
 - **Mistral Adapter**: The adapter for the Mistral API client.
 [More Info](https://github.com/modelflow-ai/mistral-adapter)
 - **Ollama Adapter**: The adapter for the Ollama API client.
 [More Info](https://github.com/modelflow-ai/ollama-adapter)